yehia67/documentation/wallets/0.1/hub/introduction/overview.md

 ## Transaction monitoring

-Withdrawals and deposits are transactions that are grouped together in the same [bundle](root://getting-started/0.1/introduction/what-is-a-bundle.md).
-This bundle is called a [sweep](../concepts/sweeps.md).

-Before a withdrawal or a deposit is accepted by an IOTA network, the sweep must be confirmed.
-So, to avoid delays in confirmation, Hub [reattaches and promotes](root://iota-basics/0.1/concepts/reattach-rebroadcast-promote.md) transactions until they're confirmed.
+Before any transaction is accepted by an IOTA network, it must be confirmed.
+So, to avoid delays in confirmation, Hub [reattaches and promotes](root://iota-basics/0.1/concepts/reattach-rebroadcast-promote.md) transactions until they are confirmed.

 :::info:Want to learn more about consensus?
 Read about [the Tangle](root://iota-basics/0.1/concepts/the-tangle.md).